arunasurya/bisqtransifex/translationguidelines.md

 Currently, we have over 100 high frequency terms in English, and these should be available in all core languages.
 The translators are encouraged to add more terms in their own language.
 Generally, it is best to just add the base form of a word (e.g., a verb in infinitive, or a noun as as subject, and not as a direct/indirect object).

-## Bisq-website
+## Bisq-website Project
-If you see, {% text %}, it is a Liquid element and shouldn't be translated.
+- If you see, {% text %}, it is a Liquid element and shouldn't be translated.

 ## Style Guide
 TBD